ConsumerDataStandardsAustralia/infosec/slate/source/index.html.md

     -   `number`
     -   Available in ID Token and UserInfo.
     -   Time the End-User's information was last updated.
-Its value is a JSON number representing the number of seconds from 1970-01-01T0:0:0Z as measured in UTC until the date/time.
+Its value is a JSON number representing the number of seconds from 1970-01-01T00:00:00Z to the UTC `updated_at` time.

 # Identifiers and Subject Types
 The identifier for an authenticated end-user is passed in the `sub` claim.
 The